socotecio/django-socio-grpc/docs/testing.rst

 Overview
 --------

-When it comes to testing, ``django-socio-grpc`` follows the same conventions as `Django <https://docs.djangoproject.com/en/5.0/topics/testing/>`_ and DRF.
+When it comes to testing, DSG follows the same conventions as `Django <https://docs.djangoproject.com/en/5.0/topics/testing/>`_ and `DRF <https://www.django-rest-framework.org/api-guide/testing/>`_.
 It utilizes the ``unittest`` library, a built-in Python module for testing.
 This allows for the creation of robust and comprehensive unit tests, ensuring the reliability and stability of the codebase.

-To enable unit test of your gRPC services, ``django-socio-grpc`` provides a mock gRPC server that allows you to test your services as if they were being handled by a real gRPC server, replacing the networking calls by function calls.
+To enable unit test of your gRPC services, DSG provides a mock gRPC server that allows you to test your services as if they were being handled by a real gRPC server, replacing the networking calls by function calls.

-The following sections will guide you through the process of writing and running tests for ``django-socio-grpc``.
+The following sections will guide you through the process of writing and running tests for DSG.

 Writing Tests
 -------------